Discover What Our Customers

 Many home insurance providers cover main residences and do not insure holiday homes.
 This is because they are trickier to maintain, may be empty for significant proportions of the year and can be let out to short-term holidaymakers.

 However, if you have a holiday home and need insurance to protect you from the costs of repairing it, give us a call.
-Revolution Finance Brokers work with specialist insurers to provide robust protection to make sure you can repair and rebuild your holiday home should it ever become damaged.
+Mortgage Brokers work with specialist insurers to provide robust protection to make sure you can repair and rebuild your holiday home should it ever become damaged.

 The short answer is – probably not.
 Contents insurance will include provisions for when you take an item away from your home, but if you are living in halls then your family contents insurance will probably not cover you.